mixologee/tirvandor/homebrewery-files/phb-homebrewery.md

 {{footnote Custom SubClasses}}
 \page

-# CHAPTER 8: TIRVANDOR CUSTOM SPELLS
+# Chapter 8: Tirvandor Custom Spells

 :
 These spells are available to specific classes and subclasses as noted.
 All are balanced for D&D 5e gameplay.

-## PROPAGANDA & MANIPULATION SPELLS
+## Propaganda & Manipulation Spells

-### 1. PROPAGANDIST'S WHISPER
+### 1. Propagandist's Whisper
 *1st-level enchantment*

 **Casting Time:** 1 action